1. What the regulation says

 (Tenant completes the angle-bracket placeholders.)

-8. Record-keeping
+13. Record-keeping

 The Schedule 3 record for each employee is held in , in the person's confidential file.
 The retention period for the record is <statutory requirement OR tenant operational default; typically the duration of employment plus the limitation period under the Limitation Act 1980 for any related civil claim, commonly six years from the end of employment>.
+Unsuccessful applicants' personal data is kept only as long as needed and then securely destroyed, under the UK GDPR and the Data Protection Act 2018.

 CQC may request to see the Schedule 3 record at inspection; the record must be available to be supplied to the Commission per Reg 19(3).